airtidy/railstest/README.md

 bundle install
 rake db:create
 rake db:migrate
-rake db:seed # this will seed the base with random best girl values
+rake db:seed # this will seed the base with random best nesoberi values
 ```

 Run the following command to start the server